9623Y/9623Y-Spin-Up-Notebook/README.md

 We worked on the intake, mostly adjusting minor design details.
 We began work on a portion of the intake that will index in front of the intake.
 Tyler cut some three wide c channel for our intake, and Ari and Rebecca filed down the metal to prevent sharp edges.

 ## **End of Entry Thoughts**
+We started on working on the indexing bottom row of the intake.
+We were also able to get everyone here for this meeting and get team photos with our polos.